bundle update

 gems and versions across machines.

-to explicitly update the version of a
+You would use bundle update to explicitly update the version of a

 gem.